 Once you have your list of features and a budget to work with, you can see what products fit the bill.
 It's likely you'll find a few different manufacturers offering seemingly comparable options that still tick all your boxes, so there are a couple more considerations that will help you narrow down the choice.
 When you're installing and tuning any brand of ECU, you'll almost certainly require some level of tech support.

-While it's not always possible if you can get quick local support for your ECU, either through the manufacturer or through their local representative.
+While it's not always possible, if you are lucky, you can get local support for your ECU through the manufacturer or their local representative.

-Lastly, it's always worth talking to those running the brands of ECU that have made your shortlist and getting the pros and cons from first hand from those with actual experience.
+It's also always worth talking to those running the brands of ECU that have made your shortlist and getting the pros and cons first-hand from those with actual experience.
 This can help you make a fully informed decision and ensure you get the best results possible from your budget.

 HPA's members only forum is the perfect place to get feedback from tuners actually using the products and our free lessons are the perfect place for you to start to learn how to EFI tune yourself.